 French Onion Soup

 Preparation - 10 min Í Cooking time - 50 min

-One of the most famous dishes in French bistros.
+It is one of the most famous dishes in French bistros.
 One legend claims that King Louis XV returned home from hunting.
-All he could find were onions, butter, and champagne.
-Those three ingredients were thrown into a pot and French Onion Soup was born.
-Onions are caramelized and cooked in beef broth, lots of cheese, a French bread will be added on top and the cheese will melt on top.
+All he could find were onions, butter, and Champagne.
+The cook threw those three ingredients into a pot, and French Onion Soup was born.
+Onions are caramelized and cooked in beef broth, lots of cheese, a French bread will be added on top, and the cheese will melt on top.
 You can find the full recipe here.

 How to improve your onion soup?

 Instead of beef broth, use vegetable broth to make the vegetarian version; the soup will be lighter.